Coast Guard, DOT.

 Assistance for Small Entities

-Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Public Law 104-121), we offered to assist small entities Start Printed Page 40861in understanding the rule so that they could better evaluate its effects on them and participate in the rulemaking process.
-If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please contact Lieutenant Pamela Garcia, Waterways Management, Coast Guard GP/MSO Long Island Sound (203) 468-4429.
+Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
+L. 104-121), we offered to assist small entities in understanding the rule so that they could better evaluate its effects on them and participate in the rulemaking process.
+If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please contact Lieutenant A. Logman, Waterways Management, Coast Guard GP/MSO, Long Island Sound, (203) 468-4429.

 Collection of Information